Q. What is the origin of the band's name?

 Q. Didn't I see the band on television?

-A. Yes, Black 47 has played many major television appearances including The Tonight Show with Jay Leno, Late Show with David Letterman, Late Night with Conan O'Brien and not to forget Gay Byrne's Late Late Show in Ireland.
+A. Yes, Black 47 has played many major television appearances including The Tonight Show with Jay Leno, The Tonight Show with Jimmy Fallon, Late Show with David Letterman, Late Night with Conan O'Brien and not to forget Gay Byrne's Late Late Show in Ireland.

 Q. How did David Letterman describe the uilleann pipes?